What is Lucky Savings?

 Remove malicious add-ons from Internet Explorer:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Excellent Apps and Linkury related entries (Lucky Savings, Lucky Savings Widget, Lucky Savings WidgetEngine) select and disable these entries.

-If you continue to have problems with removal of Lucky Savings, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the lucky savings virus, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.